 The answer to that question is subjective, and is often left unanswered for years because of feelings of low self-esteem.
 The actual definition of self-esteem is confidence and satisfaction in oneself.
 You may be very successful, and still have low self-esteem because you are comparing yourself to someone else and unsatisfied with your results.

-Low self-esteem is observed in very boisterous personalities and the timid are rarely heard from individuals.
+Low self-esteem is observed in very boisterous personalities and the timidness is rarely heard from individuals.
 Someone could be covering up or overcompensating for low self-esteem by being the loudest in the room while others have a fear of uttering a single word in a crowd.

 Low self-esteem is even seen in sports and physical appearance.
 A low self-esteem may be an overweight individual who doesn’t spend much time on appearance or style, or it may be a perfectly fit individual who is obsessed with body image and outer appearance.
 It is an odd thing that is not easily discoverable until you really get to know someone.